deflex-fi/deflex-referrer-treasury/README.md

 - We thought about allowing only the referrer to claim its fees, but if the referrer is, e.g., a smart-contract governed by a DAO it may not be able to issue the necessary transactions.

+### Claiming commissions as referrer: `referrer_claim`

+This claims a referrer's commissions from her escrow account and transfers them to the referrer account.
+The difference with respect to the previous function is that this function can only be called by the referrer account itself and that it allows closing out an asset (ALGO cannot be closed out).

+Parameters:
+1. `escrow`: the referrer's escrow account that holds the commissions
+2. `beneficiary`: the beneficiary account that receives the asset
+3. `asset`: the asset that is claimed (0 if ALGO)
+4. `amount`: the amount of the asset that is claimed (0 to claim it all)
+5. `close_out`: 1 if the asset is to be closed out, 0 otherwise

+Box references:
+- `(0x00, referrer_address)`

+Required network fees: `2* minfee`
+- `1 * minfee` microALGO for the call itself
+- `1 * minfee` to send the commission to the referrer

+Notes:
+- Trying to close out ALGO fails
+- One can only close out the escrow account's full balance of an asset

 ### Opting an escrow into assets: `opt_escrow_into_assets`